Jump to:

 Shadow Tactics: Blades of the Shogun

 If you’ve ever played any of the Commandos games, Shadow Tactics is basically a feudal Japanese version of it.

-In this picturesque medieval game, you’ll command five of the shogun’s elite warriors on several missions to unearth Kage-sama’s identity.
+In this game, you’ll command five of the shogun’s elite warriors on several missions to unearth Kage-sama’s identity.
 Each of your soldiers has a very specific set of skills, so it’s your job to learn how to best utilize each of them (and their loadouts) to set up ambushes, quick kills, and distractions – lest the alarm be rung and you get an entire army coming at you.

 And if you’re a hard strategist, don’t worry: the game’s badge system requires extremely careful planning and complete mastery of its systems!